-As the word, Varuna means “he who covers”, Lord Varuna is believed to be someone who encompasses the whole world.
+As the word, Varuna means “he who covers,” Lord Varuna is believed to be someone who encompasses the whole world.
 Thus, he is generally worshipped as the personification of the sky.
-But it is believed that he is also the controller of rivers, streams, lakes, oceans and other reservoirs of water, thus giving him the title of “God of the Oceans”.
+But it is thought that he is also the controller of rivers, streams, lakes, oceans, and other water reservoirs, thus giving him the title of “God of the Oceans.”

 Some temples in the Indian subcontinent have depicted him as riding on a crocodile.
 In other pictures, Varuna is shown sitting with his wife, Varuni, on a throne of diamonds and the gods and goddesses of the different rivers, lakes, and springs forming his court.